Adam Cole: Better Than You Bay Bay and Undisputed Kingdom (2023–2025)

 Cole made his surprise return on the January 11, 2023, episode of Dynamite as a face.
 His feud after his return was against Chris Jericho, including the debut of his teammate Roderick Strong to face the Jericho Appreciation Society.
 Cole defeated Jericho twice, once at Double or Nothing in an unsanctioned match (with Sabu as the special guest enforcer), and in a mixed tag team match where Cole and Britt Baker defeated Jericho and Saraya.

-Cole (back) and MJF (front) at All In: London in August 2023.
+Cole (back) and MJF (front) at All In in August 2023.

 In June, Cole began a storyline with AEW World Champion MJF.
 Cole and MJF faced each other in a world title eliminator match, but the match ended on a time limit draw.
 They were paired on the Blind Eliminator Tournament, defeating Daniel Garcia and Sammy Guevara in the tournament finals to win the tournament and earn an AEW World Tag Team Championship match against FTR (Dax Harwood and Cash Wheeler).
 The title match took place on the July 29 episode of Collision, where Cole and MJF lost.
 Despite the loss, they continued to work as a tag team.
-At All In: London, they defeated Aussie Open (Kyle Fletcher and Mark Davis) to win the ROH World Tag Team Championship and Cole challenged MJF for the AEW World Championship in the main event but lost, resulting in MJF retaining the title.
+At All In, they defeated Aussie Open (Kyle Fletcher and Mark Davis) to win the ROH World Tag Team Championship and Cole challenged MJF for the AEW World Championship in the main event but lost, resulting in MJF retaining the title.
 On the September 20 episode of Dynamite, Cole suffered a major ankle injury after jumping off the entrance ramp during MJF's match with Samoa Joe in the main event.
 In a 2024 interview with Sports Illustrated, Cole revealed that his injury was so severe, he had to receive a cadaver bone donation for his ankle.
 Regardless, AEW continued to sporadically feature Cole as part of their programming.
 On December 30 at Worlds End, Cole revealed himself as The Devil along with The Devil's Masked Men (Matt Taven, Mike Bennett, Roderick Strong and Wardlow), turning heel once again and forming Undisputed Kingdom.
 On May 26, 2024, at Double or Nothing, Cole made an appearance, where he would be interrupted and attacked by a returning MJF.